Efficient Distribution Matching of Representations via Noise-Injected Deep InfoMax: Experiments

 \paragraph{Classification and clustering} To explore the trade-off between the magnitude of the injected noise and the quality of representations, we evaluate various clustering metrics and perform downstream classification using conventional ML methods, such as Gaussian na\"{i}ve Bayes, $ k $-nearest neighbors and shallow multilayer perceptron.
 In order to numerically measure the quality of clustering, we compute Silhouette score~\citep{Silhouettes_article}.
 The results are reported in~\cref{figure:MNIST_capacity_plot}.

 We also verify noise injection does not affect typical methods for SSRL such as SimCLR~\citep{chen2020SimCLR} and VICReg ~\citep{bardes2021vicreg}.
 To this end, we train both methods on CIFAR-10 and CIFAR-100 datasets with varying degree of noise.
-The linear probing performance does not drop when noise magnitude is increased across $\sigma$ values $(0.0, 0.1, 0.3, 0.5)$ as seen in Table~\ref{table:cifar-probing}.
+The linear probing performance only slightly drops when noise magnitude is increased across $\sigma$ values $(0.0, 0.1, 0.3, 0.5)$ as seen in~\cref{table:cifar-probing}.
+Finally, to validate this behavior on a large-scale dataset, we pre-train VICReg with noise injection on ImageNet-100 and ImageNet-1k during 100 epochs.
+Linear probing results on respective datasets are reported in~\cref{table:imagenet-probing} below.
+See~\cref{appendix:ImageNet} for implementation and training details.

+An intuition behind the observed slight accuracy drop lies in that noise injection limits the bandwidth of representations, an effect similarly observed in \citep{lavoie2022simplicial} and resolved by increasing the dimensionality of representations.
+For a fair comparison with the base method, we keep the original dimensionality (512 and 2048 for ResNet-18 and ResNet-50, respectively).

 \paragraph{Generation} Generative adversarial networks~\citep{goodfellow2014GAN} produce samples from the underlying latent distribution, which is usually Gaussian.
 A common approach to make the generation not purely random is to introduce a conditioning vector during the generation~\citep{mirza2014cGAN, larsen2016GAN_VAE}.
 However, the distribution of the conditioning vector is usually unknown except for specific cases, which hinders the unconditional (or partially conditional) generation via the same model.
 Thus, a model converting data to the corresponding conditioning vectors with known prior distribution is of great use.
 In~\cref{appendix:cGAN}, we plug our encoder into a conditional GAN and perform conditional and unconditional generation.